What These Salon Owners Wish They Knew Before Opening

 And while you may think you’re ready to dive into the owner role, there’s a lot of hard work and details to be considered before your salon is up and running.

-For the best advice to guide you, we asked seasoned owners:
+For the best advice, we asked seasoned owners:

 “You need a ‘might as well’ budget!
 Things come up and the contractor says, ‘if we do it later it’s going to cost a lot more.’
 Well, we ‘might as well’ do it now!
 Add 25-30 percent to your budget for the ‘might as wells!’